You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 To avoid confusion between who’s who; manufacturers make contact lenses, each manufacturer has one or multiple brands, and each brand has one or multiple brand families.

-For example, Johnson & Johnson manufacturer contact lenses.
+For example, Johnson & Johnson manufactures contact lenses.
 These contact lenses are branded as Acuvue.
 The Acuvue brand has three brand families; Acuvue 1 Day, Acuvue 2, and Acuvue Oasys.

 Johnson & Johnson is the world’s largest independent biotech company.
 This transnational corporation was founded in America more than 130 years ago in 1886.
 J&J is a global manufacturer of a huge range of medical devices, pharmaceuticals and consumer goods - among which contact lenses are just one avenue.

-Soft lenses - Soft contact lenses are easy to apply, adjustable and disposable lenses that can be worn for a number of days.
-Soft contact lenses are recommended to people with short-sightedness (myopia), long-sightedness (hyperopia), astigmatism, and presbyopia.
+• Soft lenses: Soft contact lenses are easy to apply, adjustable and disposable lenses that can be worn for several days.
+Soft contact lenses are recommended for people with short-sightedness (myopia), long-sightedness (hyperopia), astigmatism, and presbyopia.

 What contact lens brands are there?